vincent178/nvim-github-linker/README.md

 # GithubLink

-GithubLink is a Neovim plugin that allows you to generate a GitHub link to the current line or selected code in your Neovim editor.
-It's a handy tool for sharing code snippets with others or quickly jumping to a specific line in your repository on GitHub.
+GithubLink is a small plugin that generate a sharable GitHub link, it works for both single line or a range of lines.

 ## Installation